rethinkdb/rethinkdb-rs/api/javascript/cursors/to_array.md

 Retrieve all results and pass them as an array to the given callback.

-_Note:_ Because a feed is a cursor that will never ends, calling `toArray` on a feed will throw an error.
+_Note:_ Because a feed is a cursor that never terminates, calling `toArray` on a feed will throw an error.
+See the [changes](/api/javascript/changes) command for more information on feeds.

 __Example:__ For small result sets it may be more convenient to process them at once as an array.